Cover & Upholstery materials

 Leather from Elmo

-The Swedish leather manufacturer Elmo pays attention to ecological principles in all stages of production.
-From animal husbandry, transport, reduced water and energy consumption to chrome-free tanning.
-Production residues are made available to nearby farmers as environmentally friendly fertiliser or passed on to energy producers.
-Skins with visible insect bites and small scarred wounds underline the natural, wild character of the leather.
-The ZEITRAUM range includes Elmo leather for chairs, armchairs and upholstery elements.
+The Swedish company Elmo pays attention to ecological principles in all stages of production.
+From animal husbandry, transport, reduced water and energy consumption to chrome-free tanning, numerous production steps are optimised with this in mind.
+Production residues are made available to nearby farmers as fertiliser or supplied to energy producers.
+Hides with visible insect bites and/or small scarred wounds emphasise the natural, wild character of the leather and are not disposed of, as is the case with many other manufacturers.
+ZEITRAUM uses Elmo leather for chairs, armchairs and upholstery elements.
+As a non-animal alternative, we offer our customers synthetic leather or a wide selection of non-animal cover fabrics.

-Polyurethane is versatile and can be found in almost all areas of our lives.
-Made of polyurethane are produced, for example, car seats, dashboards, shoe soles or skis.
-TIME uses an HCFC and CFC-free MDI polyurethane system as padding material.
-Unlike TDI systems, MDI systems are not harmful to health during manufacture.
-When it comes to composition, the company attaches great importance to the fact that so little additives as possible.
+Polyurethane can be found in almost all areas of our lives.
+For example, car seats, dashboards, shoe soles or skis are made from polyurethane.
+ZEITRAUM uses an HCFC- and CFC-free MDI polyurethane system as upholstery material.
+In contrast to TDI systems, MDI systems are not harmful to health during production.
+When it comes to the composition, the company attaches great importance to working with as few additives as possible.